-Tree traversal is a process of visiting each node in a tree exactly once.
-Unlike linear data structures such as an array or linked list which is canonically traversed in linear order, a tree may be traversed in depth-first or breadth-first order
+Tree traversal is the process of visiting each node in a tree exactly once.
+Unlike linear data structures such as an array or linked list which is canonically traversed in linear order, a tree may be traversed in depth-first (in-order, pre-order, and post-order) or breadth-first (level) order

-For the above tree, assuming that the left subtree are chosen before the right subtree, breadth-first traversal orders will be 7-2-9-1-3
+For the above tree, assuming that the left subtree is chosen before the right subtree, level order traversal orders would be 7-2-9-1-3

 Implementation example on a binary tree

-We can follow these steps to implement a bread first traversal algorithm on a binary tree
+We can follow these steps to implement a level order traversal algorithm on a binary tree

-Add left child of N into Q if it is not null
+• Add the left child of N into Q if it is not null

-Add right child of N into Q if it is not null
+• Add the right child of N into Q if it is not null

 public class TreeBreadthFirstTraversal {